Skip to content

 Vendor and Customer Portal Users

-Vendor and customer portal users are often overlooked in cost planning, but they can reduce operational friction significantly.
+NetSuite customer and vendor portal users are often overlooked in cost planning, but they can reduce operational friction significantly.
 When used well, portals can cut down on email back-and-forth around invoices, payments, order status, and case communication.

 NetSuite can provide external access through portals without using the same internal licensing structure as full employee access.
 This is a common way companies improve collaboration with customers and vendors without scaling internal NetSuite user licenses unnecessarily.